aff11001/ari-fischer.github.io/_posts/2023-07-26-KMC_tutorial_1_equilibrium.markdown

 *Exercises:*

-1. How do changes to the rate constants affect the equilibrium ratio
+1. How do changes to the rate constants affect the equilibrium ratio?

-2. How do changes to the rate constants affect the time it takes to reach a stable *A-B* ratio
+2. How do changes to the rate constants affect the time it takes to reach a stable *A-B* ratio?

 3. How can the code be modified to obtain steady-state reaction rates for A conversion to B at a fixed A mole fraction (*y<sub>A</sub>*)?